Tolux001/Ledgerhardware/README.md

 ### Shop

-Holds vital information on why each items should be choosed and what this web 3 hardware are really about
+Holds vital information on why each items should be chosen and what this web 3 hardware are really about

 #### Cart